peteroupc/encoding/api/com.upokecenter.text.Encodings.md

     public static ICharacterEncoding GetEncoding(String name)

-Returns a character encoding from the given name.
+Returns a character encoding from the specified name.

 **Parameters:**